Installing the z/OS Build via Convenience Build (PAX file)

 zwe install -c /path/to/zowe.yaml

 .
-This creates the data sets and copy across their content. - If the data sets already exist, specify
+This creates the data sets and copies the data set content. - If the data sets already exist, specify

 --allow-overwritten